Project introduction

 • Pepe Stream Bridge

-The replacement of Pepe Stream Bridge is a priority for Waka Kotahi.
+The replacement of Pepe Stream Bridge is a priority for NZ Transport Agency Waka Kotahi (NZTA).

 The Pepe Stream Bridge business case to explore replacement options has been completed and approved.
-We now move into the next phase of project development, which is called 'pre-implementation'.
-Funding for this phase has been approved and includes detailed design, consenting and property investigation.
+We are now in the next phase of project development, which is called 'pre-implementation' and includes detailed design, consenting and property investigation.

-Waka Kotahi will continue to keep the community informed as we work through this process.
-For more information on the process and where it’s at, you can find latest information, newsletters and the proposed designs on the Pepe Stream Bridge replacement project page.
+NZTA will continue to keep the community informed as we work through this process.
+You can find the latest information on the Pepe Stream Bridge replacement project page.

 Pepe Stream bridge replacement project